fungus75/ioBroker.zoe2/README.md

 # iobroker.zoe
 =================

 Simple ioBroker-Adapter to get some basic values from Renault ZOE and use it in ioBroker.

+PLEASE NOTE: THIS ADAPTER USES THE OLD API (www.services.renault-ze.com).

 If this adapter is not available on the ioBroker-Admin-View, please use the following command to install it (from command-line on your ioBroker-Server):